salihmarangoz/dawn_ik/README.md

 ### Code Generation

-**BE CAREFUL:** MAKE SURE THE NOT-LIMITED ROBOT DESCRIPTION IS LOADED.
-SOME PACKAGES (E.G. XARM) LIMITS JOINTS FOR MORE STABLE MOVEIT EXPERIENCE.
+**BE CAREFUL:** MAKE SURE JOINTS  DONT HAVE EXTRA POSITION LIMITS.
+SOME CONFIGURATIONS LIMIT JOINT POSITIONS BETWEEN [-PI,+PI] FOR MORE STABLE MOVEIT SOLUTIONS.
+(See horti_model repository's salih_marangoz_thesis branch as an example and check the README.md)

-Make sure the robot description is loaded. (if the simulation is running then it is loaded).
+Make sure the robot description is loaded. (if the fake/sim is running then it is probably loaded).
 Re-compile the project after this step.

 ```bash
 # select one!